LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch successfully adds runtime field to the mapping.
+Elasticsearch successfully adds the `runtime field` to the mapping.
 ![image](https://user-images.githubusercontent.com/60980933/121744031-8393d500-cabf-11eb-850c-2e13cf79a92a.png)

 **Step 2: Check the mapping:**